FreshKernel/alrayada-web/README.md

 using Kotlin JS

-The project is built using [Kobweb](https://kobweb.varabyte.com/) framework which is built on top of Compose for Web
+The project is built using [Kobweb](https://kobweb.varabyte.com/) framework which is built on top of Compose for HTML

-Compose for Web is experimental and Kobweb is built on top of it, and it adds some extra features, like static rendering for improved SEO
+Compose for HTML is under active development and Kobweb is built on top of it, and it adds some extra features, like static rendering for improved SEO